 ActionDirector is a widely popular video editing app on Android and it has also been awarded Editor’s Choice on the Play Store.
 Most of us know ActionDirector as an advanced and premium video editor, but there is more to it.
 You can actually use ActionDirector for free and can publish videos without watermark.
 While editing, when you tap on “cross” to remove the watermark, it prompts you to opt for the premium plan.
 However, if you close the dialog then it asks if you want to watch an ad to remove the watermark.
 So, just tap on the box and watch an ad for a few seconds.

 After that, you will be able to produce the video without any watermark.
 That’s awesome, right?
 Now coming to features, you have a long list of tools such as speed, action effect, video smoothing, audio editing, color customization, and more.
 In addition, you can also sharpen blurry videos and improve the video output to a certain extent.
-Simply put, if you are content with watching an ad then ActionDirector can be a great watermark-free video editor.
+Simply put, if you are content with watching an ad then ActionDirector can be a great watermark-free video editor for Instagram Reels, or even YouTube videos.

 Install: ActionDirector (Free, Offers in-app purchases)